 New paper by Marco, Paula and Claus published in Ecology Letters: Complex life cycles drive community assembly through immigration and adaptive diversification.

 A big congratulations to Paula for successfully defending her PhD thesis Adaptive evolution in multidimensional trait spaces on 23 September.
-Many thanks go to Maria Servedio, University of North Carolina, USA for acting as faculty opponent.
+Many thanks go to Maria Servedio (University of North Carolina, USA) for acting as faculty opponent.

 Welcome to Iris van Engen who joint us for her research training.
 Iris is an exchange student visting us from the University of Lausanne.
 She is interested in how trophic cascades due to top-predators can affect diversification and coexistence of consumers at an intermediate trophic level.

-Congratulations to Alexandros for succesfully defending his master’s thesis Host plant selection in closely related butterfly species due to reproductive interference: Modelling a tritrophic system and for securing a PhD position at the evolutionary ecology group at the University of Antwerp.
+Congratulations to Alexandros for successfully defending his master’s thesis Host plant selection in closely related butterfly species due to reproductive interference: Modelling a tritrophic system and for securing a PhD position at the evolutionary ecology group at the University of Antwerp.

 Alexandros Bantounas starts his master’s thesis.
 Alexandros is interested in modeling the effect of reproducitve interference on the evolution of habitat choice.
 His research is motivated by the biology of Leptidea butterflies.